DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 <p>Ireena's voice, sharp with indignation, pierces the silence.
 "You have no right, Ismark.
 You can't just decide to send me away, like I'm some kind of inconvenience!
 I'm Father's child as much as you, and our people need me to rebuild.
 You need me too!"</p>
 <p>Ismark's reply is measured, though laced with an unmistakable note of worry.
 "The Devil has his sights set on you—and even if we don't believe the legend about women with red hair, others might.
 Barovia just isn't safe for you anymore."</p>
 <p>A snort of defiance echoes from the other side of the thin wooden partition.
 "I am no coward, Ismark, and I will not abandon our friends and neighbors in their hour of need."</p>
 <p>There's a pause.
-Then, Ismark says, quietly, "Gertruda left the village last night.
+Then, Ismark says, quietly, "Gertruda left the village this morning.
 Alone."</p>
 <p>You hear a ragged breath from Ireena's direction. "<em>Why?</em>"</p>
-<p>"Her mother thinks she went to Vallaki," Ismark murmurs.
-"I don't know if she went for help, or to be away from the village—but the people here aren't the only ones who need your help."</p>
+<p>"Her mother thinks she went to the castle—probably to seek clemency for the village from the Devil," Ismark murmurs.</p>
 <p>There's a long, suffering silence.
 Then—</p>
 <p>Ismark seems to hesitate, his words slightly fumbled.
 "I'm not asking you to abandon them.
 But there are others who need your help.
 Think about our neighbors who fled for Vallaki.
 They need guidance, advocacy—and perhaps a leader to bring them home one day."</p>
 <p>There is a long pause.
 Ireena's voice is low when she finally speaks—barely even audible.
 "I still don't like it."</p>